capacitor-community/generic-oauth2/README.md

 ## Web

-The following code was taken from a **Angular 6** application authenticating against Facebook and Google OAuth APIs.
+The following example is part of a **Angular 6** application authenticating against Facebook and Google.

-For authentification minimal data is needed.

 ```typescript
 import {OAuth2AuthenticateResult, OAuth2Client} from '@teamconductor/capacitor-oauth2';